tobeva/tobeva.com/content/about/past/simulations/_index.md

 the product itself I developed a web-based performance monitoring and QA tool.
 We wrung out all the randonmness from the scene generation so we could creating videos that were pixel-per-pixel identical, even when taken weeks apart.

 We used the structural similarity (SSIM) index to find minute differences between the otherwise identical videos.
+We also carefully monitored how the software performed on various harware configurations, always shoot for a 60Hz update rate.

 {{< imgproc vrsg-2 Resize "512x" >}}
 USS George H.W.
 Bush (CVN-77)